dbsghdz1/FinePay/README.md

 Most wallet transfers rely on copy-pasting or QR codes.
 We asked: _“What if sending crypto was as easy as AirDrop?”_
-SolShare delivers that experience using Apple’s native P2P tech and Solana’s speed.
+FinePay delivers that experience using Apple’s native P2P tech and Solana’s speed.

 ---